What is EBITDA?

 The EBITDA profit metric, by itself as a standalone metric, does not offer much practical insight into a company’s recent operating performance.

-For the sake of comparability, EBITDA must be divided by revenue in the corresponding period to calculate the EBITDA margin—or EBITDA to revenue ratio—a standardized measure of profitability widely used across a broad range of industries.
+For the sake of comparability, EBITDA must be divided by revenue in the corresponding period to calculate the EBITDA margin, a standardized measure of profitability widely used across a broad range of industries.

-The formula to calculate the EBITDA margin is the ratio between EBITDA and revenue, expressed as a percentage.
+The formula to calculate the EBITDA margin is equal to EBITDA divided by revenue, expressed as a percentage.

-The EBITDA margin is expressed as a percentage and measures a company’s operational efficiency at producing sustainable profits.
+The EBITDA margin is expressed as a percentage and measures a company’s operational efficiency in producing sustainable operating profits.

 There is no “good” EBITDA value per se without adequate context, such as the specific industry in which the company operates, the market size of the industry (i.e., potential revenue opportunity), and the company’s current placement in its overall life cycle, at the very least.